Holding the Center in a Time of Acceleration

 Facilitation as a Leadership Capacity

-This marks a meaningful shift.
 Facilitation is no longer seen solely as an external intervention.
 It is becoming part of how leadership is practiced day to day.
+What stood out is how often facilitators described their role in terms of holding complexity rather than resolving it.

 "We are no longer short of answers, but we struggle to ask the right questions."